Fabio Fognini: 2008: First doubles final

 Fognini lost a five-set first-round encounter against Michael Russell in the 2008 Australian Open.

 During the South American clay swing, he reached the quarterfinals of Viña del Mar (defeating second seed clay-court specialist Juan Ignacio Chela in the first round) and the semi-finals of Costa Do Sauipe.

 After missing the 2008 French Open due to injury problems, Fognini reached the semi-finals of both Warsaw and Umag (beating former World No. 1 and French Open champion Carlos Moyá), whilst also winning the Turin and Genova challengers, further enhancing his clay pedigree.

 2009: San Benedetto title

 In April 2009, Fognini reached the third round of the 2009 Monte-Carlo Masters as a qualifier, upsetting Tomáš Berdych (after losing the first set 1–6) and 14th seed Marin Čilić (for the loss of only two games).
 Fognini then played a typically topsy-turvy match with World No. 4 Andy Murray, losing in two tight sets after being up 5–0 in the first set.
-In July, Fognini won the San Benedetto Challenger title defeating Cristian Villagran in the final.
+In July, Fognini won the San Benedetto Challenger title defeating Cristian Villagrán in the final.